toladata/Knowledgebase/en/12-learn-toladata/train-team.md

-# Trainer's role: four easy steps
+# Four easy steps to delivering a training

 ---